opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

       This REQUIRED property describes a feature compatibility requirement on the target host, the field is named with NFD feature label.

-      The value of compatibility field in the compatibility artifact SHOULD be described in contiguous or discontiguous range if the value discovered on nodes can be different.
+      The value of compatibility field in the compatibility artifact SHOULD be described in contiguous or discontinuous range if the value discovered on nodes can be different.

-      It's the tool's responsibility to intepret the value and matching critriea with the value discovered from the node via NFD.
+      It's the tool's responsibility to interpret the value and matching criteria with the value discovered from the node via NFD.

-      Inevitablely, some compatibility fields MAY be duplicated among compatibility sets.
+      Inevitably, some compatibility fields MAY be duplicated among compatibility sets.

       The value type of this field is STRING.